juanluelguerre/pact-workshop-dotnet-core-v3/readme.md

 Failures:

-1) Verifying a pact between ApiClient and ProductService Given product with ID 10 exists - A valid request for a product returns a response which
-    1.1) has a matching body
+1) Verifying a pact between ApiClient and ProductService Given product with ID 10 exists - A valid request for a product 1.1) has a matching body
            / -> Expected body Present(65 bytes) but was empty
     1.2) has status code 200